Ngarciamtz/NGS_GCP/README.md

 # Next Generation Sequencing - Google Cloud Platform

-This repository contains the code to retrieve NGS data from the SRA-NCBI and store it in a bucket from GCP.
+This repository contains the code to retrieve NGS data from the SRA-NCBI and store it in a bucket from GCP and record the existing files in a database on BigQuery.

 ## Installation
 The code begins with a web driver (Selenium.ipynb) to open a Firefox tab, hence, Firefox is required or it is also possible to change the browser (refer to the Selenium documentation).